Specialism

 Conclusion

-The legal determination timeline of 8 or 13 weeks is now more representative of a goal rather than a hard and fast rule.
-As councils are digitising their records and moving all systems to digital platforms, they should be able to process faster and more efficiently to work through the application backlog that was a result of the pandemic.
+The legal determination timeline of eight or 13 weeks is now more representative of a goal rather than a hard and fast rule.
+As councils are digitising their records and moving all systems to digital platforms, they should be able to process faster and more efficiently to work through the application backlog caused by the pandemic.

 We have handled many delayed applications and validated cases, and learned the best techniques for dealing with the council and deciding when a non-determination appeal is necessary.
 Due diligence on the council’s requirements and the documents you are submitting helps expedite the validation and decision process.
 Being kind and polite to your case officer, but still adding enough pressure to get attention for your application, is necessary for the quickest and most favourable results.

 Since the height of local planning authority delays, which was in 2021, the average amount of time on planning decisions has decreased to its current levels.
-We can expect that in the coming months and years, this delay should decrease further.
-In the future, we predict that councils will adopt new technologies to become more efficient.
-A greater level of efficiency, combined with more reliable staff levels, should result in overall quicker decision-making.
+We can expect that in the coming months and years, this delay should decrease further - particularly with a new goverment in power so committed to overhauling the planning system.

 Nicole Ipek Guler, Charted Town Planner and Director of Urbanist Architecture